Skip to content

 Tip

-When setting up a Plex connection for the first time, leave Monitor Type as none until the initial library scan finishes, then switch to new so only future additions are downloaded.
+When setting up a Plex connection for the first time, set Monitor New Media to No until the initial library scan finishes, then switch it to Yes so only future additions start monitored.
+You can always monitor individual items by hand from the library.

 Library Folders